aryamehta0302/aryamehta0302/README.md

 ---

 <p align="center">
-Focused on shipping real AI systems.
+Focused on building intelligent systems that ship to production.
 </p>